ilikerobots/hcz-jekyll-blog/_posts/2016-11-22-setting-document-title-in-angular2-dart.md

 class AppComponent {}
 ```

-And update `AppComponent`'s html to show navigation and an outlet for our routed components:
+Now that the routes are paved, we update `AppComponent`'s HTML to show navigation links and an outlet for routed components:

 ```html
 <nav>